First time enrolment

 You will also receive an offer letter; this letter will tell you to attend the Academic Advice Day which will assist you in planning your enrolment.

 A Welcome Webinar was held on Tuesday 22 July 2014.
 The session is an important part of your enrolment and helps you to understand your course structure, rules and subject options.

 We also have a series of videos on the Arts study areas you can watch to get a better insight on what you can study in the BA from the academics themselves.

 Academic Advice Day 3 was held at the Parkville campus on Wednesday 23 July 2014.
 This day covered all the information you will need to plan your studies will be available, including:

 - Lecture sessions on all the Arts disciplines

 - Information sessions on course structure

-- Small group appointments with student advisors of the Arts Student Centre throughout the week
+- Appointments with student advisors in the Arts Student Centre throughout the week

 A full list of Arts lecture sessions held on Academic Advice Day 2 can be accessed on the Arts Academic Advice Day program:

 How do I book an appointment with an Arts student advisor?